End user: Empowerment

-For companies to appeal to the user, they took primary care to accommodate and think of end-users in their new products, software launches, and updates.
+For companies to appeal to the user, it took primary care to accommodate and think of end-users in their new products, software launches, and updates.
 A partnership needed to be formed between the programmer-developers and the everyday end users so both parties could maximize the use of the products effectively.
-A major example of the public's effects on end-users requirements were the public libraries.
-They have been effected by new technologies in many ways, ranging from the digitalization of their card catalog, the shift to e-books, e-journals and offering online services.
-Libraries have had to undergo many changes in order to cope, including training existing librarians in Web 2.0 and database skills, to hiring IT and software experts...
+A major example of the public's effects on end user's requirements were the public libraries.
+They have been affected by new technologies in many ways, ranging from the digitalization of their card catalog, the shift to e-books, e-journals, and offering online services.
+Libraries have had to undergo many changes in order to cope, including training existing librarians in Web 2.0 and database skills, to hiring IT and software experts.

 End user documentation

 The aim of end user documentation (e.g., manuals and guidebooks for products) is to help the user understand certain aspects of the systems and to provide all the answers in one place.
 A lot of documentation is available for users to help them understand and properly use a certain product or service.
 Due to the fact that the information available is usually very vast, inconsistent or ambiguous (e.g., a user manual with hundreds of pages, including guidance on using advanced features), many users suffer from an information overload.
 Therefore, they become unable to take the right course of action.
 This needs to be kept in mind when developing products and services and the necessary documentation for them.

 Well-written documentation is needed for a user to reference.
 Some key aspects of such a documentation are: